MontaineHOA/CCnR/03_easements.md

 objection to such tnmmmg.
 No Owner may remove a street tree but shall notify the Association 1f the street tree appears diseased or dead.;
 (1v) King County shall be responsible for maintaining all rights-of-way within the Plat.
-All planter islands m the rights-of-way and cul-de-sacs shall be maintained by the Association;
+All planter islands in the rights-of-way and cul-de-sacs shall be maintained by the Association;
 (v) The Assoc1at1on shall establish and periodically update "Rules and Regulations" which shall apply to all Lot Owners within Montaine at Aldarra.